35 Weeks Pregnant

-- The Group B strep test will be happening in the next week or two.
+- OB appointment: The Group B strep test will be happening in the next week or two.
 Your doctor will swab your vaginal area and rectum and have it tested for bacteria called Group B Strep.
 The bacteria is common, but can be harmful to baby.
 Don’t worry, if you’re positive, you’ll just be given intravenous antibiotics during labor to protect baby.

 Baby’s hearing is now fully developed, and your 35-week fetus responds best to high-pitched noises.
-If you’re having a boy, his testes might have fully descended at this point, and you may potentially be able to see this on a 35 weeks pregnant ultrasound.
+If you’re having a boy, his testes have likely fully descended at this point, and you may potentially be able to see this on a 35 weeks pregnant ultrasound.
 (Bet you hadn’t thought about that one!)

 Your little one is putting on some weight right now, which may sound intimidating to Mom, but it’s really a good thing.
 Those extra pounds (or, more likely ounces) will help baby stay warm outside the womb.